-Emporia State University is located in the small town setting of Emporia, Kansas, less than an hour from Wichita.
+Emporia State University is located in the small town setting of Emporia, Kansas, in the suburbs of Wichita.

-If you want to see Emporia State University for yourself, plan a visit.
+If you want to see Emporia State University for yourself, be sure to plan a visit!
 The best way to reach campus is to take Interstate 35 to Emporia, or book a flight to the nearest airport, Wichita Dwight D. Eisenhower National.

 You can also take a virtual campus tour to get a sense of what Emporia State University and Emporia are like without leaving home.